threefoldfoundation/info_threefold/src/threefold30/tfgrid30/tfgrid30.md

 ### From Client Server to Peer2Peer

-Peer2peer is the most decentralized way how to experience our digital life.
+Peer2peer is the most decentralized way to experience our digital life.

 ![](img/peer2peer_new.png)

 - each user has 1 digital twin
-- this win serves your complete digital life
+- this twin serves your complete digital life
 - the digital twin represents you and has all logic required to act on your behalf.
 - all digital twins talk to each other over private secure links
 - there is no blockchain involved for the compute, storage & network requirements.